biointec/blamm/README.md

 The first column refers to sequence identifier (as specified in the input fasta file).
 The second column will always be blamm (the tool that generated the data).
 The third column is the motif identifier as specified in the motifs.jaspar input file.
 The fourth and fifth columns are respectively the begin and end positions motif occurrence in the sequence.
 The sixth column is the PWM score.
 Finally, the seventh column is the strand ('+' for forward; '-' for reverse).
 Column eight and nine are not used.

+Note that the motif occurrences appear in unsorted order and that this order can vary between runs in case more than one thread is used.
+One can simply the Linux `sort` commond to efficiently sort the contents of the output file.

 The PWM thresholds that were used are written to `PWMthresholds.txt`.
 This file is formatted as follows:

 ```bash